 Migraine is one of the most common and debilitating neurological conditions known in the healthcare world.
-The pain of a migraine headache is an intense throbbing or pulsating pain that commonly presents itself in one area of the head.
-An attack can last anywhere from 4 hours to 3 days and additional symptoms including nausea, vomiting, increased sensitivity to light, sound, and smell, and vision changes are likely to occur.
+The pain of a migraine headache is throbbing or pulsating that presents itself in one area of the head.
+An attack can last anywhere from 4 hours to 3 days.
+Additional symptoms may include such as nausea, vomiting, increased sensitivity to light, sound, and smell, and vision changes.

-People who suffer from migraines tend to have recurring episodes that may be triggered by several different factors.
-Potential triggers that have been identified include hormonal changes, changes in sleep patterns, stress, alcohol, certain foods and food additives, bright or flickering lights, and environmental factors such as weather changes.
+Migraineurs tend to have recurring episodes that may be triggered by several different factors.
+Potential triggers include hormonal changes, changes in sleep patterns, stress, alcohol, certain foods, and food additives.
+In addition, migraineurs are also sensitive to bright or flickering lights and weather changes.

 If you are suffering from migraines, you’re far from alone.
 Migraine is the third most common disease across the globe, more prevalent than diabetes, asthma, and epilepsy combined.
-Here’s the breakdown of how many people are impacted by migraine:
+Here’s the breakdown of how many people suffer from migraines:

-For every million people in the general population, 3,000 will experience a migraine each day.
+For every million people in the general population, 3,000 will experience an episode each day.
 These statistics also illuminate the important point that although migraines definitely affect women far more frequently, men and children also pay the price.

 Migraines can be a debilitating condition to live with, making it difficult or even impossible to maintain a regular school or work schedule.

 The financial costs of caring for migraines can also become a burden.
-Not only are healthcare costs a factor, but as mentioned above, many migraine sufferers are unable to work due to their condition which only adds to the financial impact.
+Not only are healthcare costs a factor, but as mentioned above, many migraineurs are unable to work due to their condition which only adds to the financial impact.

-Not all migraine sufferers experience identical symptoms.
+Not all migraineurs experience identical symptoms.
 The same person may even have episodes that unfold differently from one to the next.
-The most prevalent symptoms reported by migraine sufferers include:
+The most prevalent symptoms reported by migraineurs include:

 Traditional methods of migraine care revolve around medications that are either used to try and prevent future attacks or to try to reduce the pain and other symptoms of an attack that is already in progress.
 These combinations of medications yield varying results and come along with the risk of potentially unwanted and dangerous side-effects.
 More importantly, while medications can surely provide relief, they do not address the underlying cause of the problem.